Li Lisan: Reign of Xiang

-In the 6th National Congress of CCP held in Moscow, Li's old friend Xiang Zhongfa was elected as General Secretary with the support from the Comintern and the Soviet Union.
+At the 6th National Congress of CCP held in Moscow, Li's old friend Xiang Zhongfa was elected as General Secretary with the support from the Comintern and the Soviet Union.
 During the reign of Xiang, Li Lisan played a gradually more important role.
-Xiang sacked Cai Hesen, the incumbent standing member of Politburo of the CCP and Minister of Propaganda Department of the CCP for Cai's extremist way in directing the Sunzi Division of CCP, which resulted in extreme democracy and discontent at the CCP center.
+Xiang sacked Cai Hesen, the incumbent standing member of Politburo of the CCP and Minister of Publicity Department of the CCP for Cai's extremist way in directing the Sunzi Division of CCP, which resulted in extreme democracy and discontent at the CCP center.
 Xiang chose Li to replace Cai.
-Li became one of only four standing members of the politburo and minister of Propaganda Department of the CCP in October 1928.
+Li became one of only four standing members of the politburo and minister of Publicity Department of the CCP in October 1928.